twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-machine-to-machine-differences.md

     email = "me@home.org"
 ```

+!!! note

-Note that all variable names will be converted to lowercase.
-This is due to a
+    All variable names will be converted to lowercase.
+This is due to a feature
-feature of a library used by chezmoi.
+    of a library used by chezmoi.
+See [this GitHub
+    issue](https://github.com/twpayne/chezmoi/issues/463) for more information.

 If you intend to store private data (e.g. access tokens) in
 `~/.config/chezmoi/chezmoi.toml`, make sure it has permissions `0600`.